Rudy Giuliani: Presidential campaign supporter

 Giuliani supported Donald Trump in the 2016 U.S. presidential election.
 He gave a prime time speech during the first night of the 2016 Republican National Convention.
 Earlier in the day, Giuliani and former 2016 presidential candidate Ben Carson appeared at an event for the pro-Trump Great America PAC.
 Giuliani also appeared in a Great America PAC ad entitled "Leadership".
 Giuliani's and Jeff Sessions' appearances were staples at Trump campaign rallies.
 During the campaign, Giuliani praised Trump for his worldwide accomplishments and helping fellow New Yorkers in their time of need.
 He defended Trump against allegations of racism, sexual assault, and not paying any federal income taxes for as long as two decades.

 In August 2016, Giuliani, while campaigning for Trump, said that in the "eight years before Obama" became president, "we didn't have any successful radical Islamic terrorist attack in the United States".
 It was noted that 9/11 happened during George W. Bush's first term.
-Politifact brought up four more counter-examples (the 2002 Los Angeles International Airport shooting, the 2002 D.C. sniper attacks, the 2006 Seattle Jewish Federation shooting and the 2006 UNC SUV attack) to Giuliani's claim.
+PolitiFact brought up four more counter-examples (the 2002 Los Angeles International Airport shooting, the 2002 D.C. sniper attacks, the 2006 Seattle Jewish Federation shooting and the 2006 UNC SUV attack) to Giuliani's claim.
 Giuliani later said he was using "abbreviated language".
 Giuliani was believed to be a likely pick for secretary of state in the Trump administration.
-However, on December 9, 2016, Trump announced that Giuliani had removed his name from consideration for any Cabinet post.
+On December 9, 2016, Trump announced that Giuliani had removed his name from consideration for any Cabinet post.

 Advisor to the president

-The president-elect named Giuliani his informal cybersecurity adviser on January 12, 2017.
-The status of this informal role for Giuliani is unclear because, in November 2018, Trump created the Cybersecurity and Infrastructure Security Agency (CISA), headed by Christopher Krebs as director and Matthew Travis as deputy.
+The then president-elect Trump named Giuliani his informal cybersecurity adviser on January 12, 2017.
+The status of this informal role for Giuliani was unclear because Trump created in November 2018 the Cybersecurity and Infrastructure Security Agency (CISA), headed by Chris Krebs as director and Matthew Travis as deputy.
 In the weeks following his appointment, Giuliani was forced to consult an Apple Store Genius Bar when he "was locked out of his iPhone because he had forgotten the passcode and entered the wrong one at least 10 times", belying his putative expertise in the field.

 In January 2017, Giuliani said he advised President Trump in matters relating to Executive Order 13769, which barred citizens of seven Muslim-majority countries from entering the United States for 90 days.
 The order also suspended the admission of all refugees for 120 days.

-Giuliani has drawn scrutiny over his ties to foreign nations, regarding not registering per the Foreign Agents Registration Act (FARA).
+Giuliani drew scrutiny over his ties to foreign nations, regarding not registering per the Foreign Agents Registration Act (FARA).